XamarinUniversity/build2018-labs/lab1/README.md

 ### Setting focus

-When we edit an entry, we often want to immediately begin typing.
-Currently, we must tap on the field to begin editing.
+When the user edits an entry, they will often want to immediately begin typing.
+Currently, the user must tap on the field to begin editing.
 Let's change that behavior by setting focus automatically.

 1. Open  **NoteEntryEditPage.xaml.cs**.

 2. Override the `OnAppearing` method and add a call to `textEditor.Focus()`.
-This will place focus on our `Editor` control when the screen is displayed.
+This will place focus on the `Editor` control when the screen is displayed.

 3. Run the app and show the details for a note; it should show the onscreen keyboard for that item.

 > On some devices, typically phones, you might _not_ want this behavior since it can cover content on a small screen.
-We can restrict this to be desktop-only using the `Device.RuntimePlatform` flag.
+You can restrict this to be desktop-only using the `Device.RuntimePlatform` flag.

 4. In the `OnAppearing` override, check the `Device.RuntimePlatform` property for either `Device.macOS` or `Device.UWP` and only change focus if it's one of those two platforms.